quellen-sol/quellen-sol/README.md

 Derives prices across thousands of tokens using graph-based BFS over liquidity pools, oracles, and AMMs.
 Exposes a web server with built-in observability: request tracing, pricing path inspection, and health endpoints, making it straightforward to audit pricing decisions and diagnose issues in production.

 ### [Solana Geyser Ingestooor](https://github.com/quellen-sol/ingestooor)
 High-throughput Solana transaction ingestion pipeline built for sustained load.
-Raw on-chain data is essentially noise; this turns it into structured, queryable records by parsing swaps, lending, staking, and transfers across Jupiter, Raydium, Orca, Meteora, Kamino, and MarginFi, then writing to ClickHouse and Postgres.
+Raw on-chain data is essentially noise; this turns it into structured, queryable records by parsing swaps, lending, staking, and transfers across Jupiter, Raydium, Orca, Meteora, Kamino, MarginFi, and many more, then writing to ClickHouse and Postgres.
 Built to handle backpressure and recovery at scale.

 ---